What is Heroin?

 Because many heroin addicts often share needles and other injection equipment, they are at special risk of contracting HIV and other infectious diseases.

 Infection of injection drug users with HIV is spread primarily through reuse of contaminated syringes and needles or other paraphernalia by more than one person, as well as through unprotected sexual intercourse with HIV-infected individuals.
 For nearly one-third of Americans infected with HIV, injection drug use is a risk factor.
 In fact, drug abuse is the fastest growing vector for the spread of HIV in the nation.

-NIDA-funded research has found that drug abusers can change the behaviors that put them at risk for contracting HIV, through drug abuse treatment, prevention, and community-based outreach programs.
+NIDA-funded research has found that through drug abuse treatment, prevention, and community-based outreach programs, drug abusers can change the behaviors that put them at risk of contracting HIV.
 They can eliminate drug use, drug-related risk behaviors such as needle sharing, unsafe sexual practices, and, in turn, the risk of exposure to HIV/AIDS and other infectious diseases.
 Drug abuse prevention and treatment are highly effective in preventing the spread of HIV.